manuelbassani/teched2025-XP264/README.md

     * All the SAP Kyma environments have been configured to the same template (via terraform automation).
     * Each SAP Kyma kubernetes cluster offers the same setup (with very minor differences)...

-  * Last but not least, you will be able to *play* with a pre-deployed multitenant application which follows BTP multitenancy paradigm.
+  * Last but not least, you will be able to *play* with a pre-deployed SAP Build multitenant application which follows BTP multitenancy paradigm.

 ## Exercises

 * #### [Exercise 0 - Preparation Steps](exercises/ex0#exercice-0---preparation-steps)